keryell/smecc/README.txt

 ../../mrapi.c:3166:19: error: variable ‘get_success’ set but not used [-Werror=unused-but-set-variable]

 The --enable-debug is to be able to play with mcapi_set_debug_level()

+* Using the Linux implementation of the MCA API:

+To use it, add the installation bin directory in your PATH, for example with something like:

+PATH=$PATH:/usr/local/mca-api/bin
+This makes the mcapi-config command available to give information about how to use the library for smecc.

 The Linux implementation of the MCA API is based on shared memory and semaphore IPC and is a little bit touchy when things go wrong, with